Poisonous Plant Protection

 There are plenty of potential risks that present themselves when working outdoors.
 Of course, one of the most dreaded is the potential contact with poisonous plants.
 If you’ve ever experienced a poison plant rash then you already know maddeningly itchy—and even painful—it can be.
 Between the redness, swelling, and blisters, it’s certainly no fun.
-But a severe case can actually become quite serious.
+But a severe case can actually become quite serious, which is why poisonous plant protection is so important.

 Whether you’re a homeowner who likes to work outdoors—or you’re a landscape business owner with crews under you care—you want to do what you can to avoid contact with plants like poison oak, poison sumac, and poison ivy while working outdoors.